s0rta/revengate-new/docs/design/stories.md

 # Contact

-The clouds over Lyon were heavy and gusts of wind were lifting coulds of dust in the narrow streets.
+The clouds over Lyon were heavy and gusts of wind were lifting dust in the narrow streets.
 Philippe quickly turned a corer and dashed though an unmarked door.
 He was eager to leave the street before the rain started.
 Few people knew that this door was unlocked because unlike most traboules, this one was not a shortcut to anywhere in particular.
 It had a few other exits, as all traboules had, but this one would have been a detour for most traveller, perfectly pointless unless you really needed a roof over your head for the next few blocs.

 What this traboule did provide was a discreet way to travel and an access to several storage rooms – both related to Philippe's current journey.
 The upper level of the corridors was lined with doors and courtyards.
 People lived and operated looms here and they all knew Philippe.
 Deeper down, you encountered fewer rooms and they stone work of the walls was a lot more utilitarian, even a little rushed sometimes.
 It was a good idea to carry a sword when wandering this far from the eyes of the law, which Philippe did.